hasadna/open-bus/README.md

 We use public data to improve bus service - and public transport in general - in Israel.

-We currently work on two sub-projects: Real Delays and Bus2Train.
-In addition, we have side tasks cropping up from time to time, [see our issues](<https://github.com/hasadna/open-bus/issues>).
+We currently work on two sub-projects:

-## Real Delays
-Aggregating real-time bus data and comparing it to the planned bus schedules.
-The Ministry of Transport publishes both static (planned)  and real-time (actual) trip data.
-We are working on aggregating data that will allow analysis of bus delays and canceled trips.
+1. Real Delays: Aggregating real-time bus data and comparing it to the planned bus schedules.

-## Bus2Train
-Analyze bus service to and from train stations.
-This is a data analysis task that uses (for now) GTFS static data.
+2. Bus2Train: Analyze bus service to and from train stations.

+# Where does the data come from?

+1. Planned (static) data: The Ministry of Transport publishes a file containing planned trips data for the next 60 days.
+[Read this file](https://github.com/hasadna/open-bus/blob/master/gtfs/working_with_GTFS.md) for more information about GTFS and what we do with it.
+The [gtfs](https://github.com/hasadna/open-bus/tree/master/gtfs) package is where we work on code for reading GTFS, parsing and loading it to DB.
+2. Online data: the MoT has a webservice that provides real-time data.
+The webservice is called SIRI SM.
+[See here](http://he.mot.gov.il/index.php?option=com_content&view=article&id=2243:pub-trn-memchakim&catid=167:pub-trn-dev-info&Itemid=304) for information about it from the ministry of transport.
+The [siri](https://github.com/hasadna/open-bus/tree/master/siri) package has code for accessing SIRI.
+To understand what's going on, start at [siri/fetch_and_store_arrivals.py](https://github.com/hasadna/open-bus/blob/master/siri/fetch_and_store_arrivals.py).

+# Want to help?
+Both of our sub-projects are currently about aggregating and analysing data, so we need mainly Python developpers and data scientists.
+We also have side tasks that are quite "stand-alone" and are suitable for people stating up.

+Please have a look at [our issues](<https://github.com/hasadna/open-bus/issues>) to see what we need help with.